Halophilus/Animation-Scripts/README.md

 How to Use:

-    Install the required library: Install the Pillow library for Python by running the following command in your terminal or command prompt:

-bash

-pip install pillow

     Prepare your input and output folders: Organize your image sets into two separate input folders (input_folder1 and input_folder2) and create an output folder where the transition frames will be saved.

     Configure the script: Replace 'path/to/your/input_folder1', 'path/to/your/input_folder2', and 'path/to/your/output_folder' in the script with the paths to your input and output folders.